 Students identify a public health problem or issue of special interest and pursue an in-depth inquiry to find answers or explanations.
 This also qualifies as the pre 2nd exam exploration.
 This requires research in the form of:

 - review and analysis of media and news outlets’ reporting

 - interviews with members of the “public” to assess their understanding of the problem

 The final product could be an article written for a journal, or a relevant magazine that reaches the public with accurate information.
 In the process, the student also could be pursuing topics of interest for a dissertation.

-Students find a fieldwork site to conduct a project or study of interest to a host organization, and produce a defined deliverable at the end of the experience.
+Students find a practicum site to conduct a project or study of interest to a host organization, and produce a defined deliverable at the end of the experience.

 Frequently Asked Questions

-I am ready to do my fieldwork project.
+I am ready to do my practicum project.
 What steps do I take?